Every year, expats from all over pack up their things and head off to get a slice of la dolce vita – the good life.

 Preparing to buy property in Italy

-The first step to buying property in Italy is to engage a lawyer in one's home country.
+Expats must first engage a lawyer in one's home country.
 Some expats may brush this off as an unnecessary caution, but it's important to engage the services of an expert to represent an expat's interests.
-Ideally, this person should be able to speak Italian and should be familiar with both Italian and international property law.
+Ideally, this person should be able to speak Italian and have a strong understanding of both Italian and international property law.